Let me begin with brutal honesty — I didn’t immediately fall in love.

 - Do all the swings, zip lines, and cable cars.
 If you’re too scared to do them, then why are you there?

-- I don’t recommend driving yourself around the country.
-I was a little ticked off we didn’t rent a car right off the bat (but if you do there are limited amounts of automatic big size cars so book in advance!) but holy shit after seeing the amount dramatically curved roads — I’m glad we had an experienced driver with us the whole time.
+- I DO NOT recommend driving yourself around the country.
+I was a little ticked off we didn’t rent a car right off the bat (but if you do, there are limited amounts of automatic SUV type cars.
+So, book in advance!) but holy shit after seeing the amount of dramatically curved roads — I’m glad we had an experienced driver with us the whole time.
+I’m not kidding.
+It’s terrifying.

 - Make time to eat at some of the “fancy” restaurants.
 This was my one regret.
 We didn’t get to experience Quito’s fine dining or nightlife much.
 Although, admittedly, I’m not sure how fine the dining is — but don’t tell any locals that.
 Some really seem to be kind of grouchy over the fact that Peru is known for food and they are not.